 Posted by: jgomori Posted date: December 16, 2022

-For more details on these and other legislative issues, please click on the Dec.
-16, 2022 Washington Report below.
+For more details on these bills, please click on the Dec.
+15, 2022 Washington Report below.